zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_c \right]
 $$

 We can see that the expected number of category victories is directly proportional to the sum of Z-scores.
-For the 'Each category' and 'Rotisserie' formats, this is generally what drafters are trying to optimize for, so there is a compelling case to use Z-scores for those formats.
-Might as well use them as a heuristic for 'Most Categories' too.
+In other words, the higher a player's total Z-score is, the better they are for fantasy.

-What's my problem with Z-scores then?
+This seems like a compelling case for Z-scores as a heuristic.
+What's my problem with them, then?

 ## 3.The flaw of Z-scores

 Sneakily, the previous section relied on the assumption that each player would score a pre-determined amount in each category.
-That's not the case at all in real fantasy- even if long-term averages are well-known, performances can vary significantly from one week to the next.
+That's not the case at all in reality- even if long-term averages are well-known, performances can vary significantly from one week to the next.
 In addition to randomly choosing other players, we also should have randomly chosen how they would perform for the week.

 This does not change $\mu$ but it does change $\sigma$ because it adds another source of variance.
-Mathematically, typical week-to-week variance must be added to the existing player-to-player variance.
+Mathematically, typical week-to-week variance is added to the existing player-to-player variance.

 See below what this looks like for blocks